tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     feedback connections must use `hls::stream` or
     `hls::stream_of_blocks` arguments.
-  - Array argument variables linking a producer task to a consumer task must be written before read.
+  - Array argument variables linking a producer task to a consumer task are written before read.
-  - No conditional, loop, return, goto, exception can be used to control the data flow in the sequence of task functions.
+  - No conditional, loop, return, goto, exception are used to control the data flow in the sequence of task functions.

 * Again, it is more illustrative to consider the following piece of